Lists

 Mitsubish Motors: Japanese, car manufacturing giant founded in 1870.

 Mitsubishi UFJ Financial: Japanese, bank with a range of Australian services run out of Sydney.
-Also invested $208 million into Challenger in 2007 and bid $1.2 billion in for share registry giant Link in December 2023..
+Also invested $208 million into Challenger in 2007 and paid $1.2 billion for share registry and super administration giant Link Market Services in December 2023.

 Moet Hennessy: France, global champagne and alcohol company.
 Is a member of the French-Australian Chamber of Commerce.